vtex-apps/store-components/react/components/BuyButton/README.md

 ## Description

-`BuyButton` is a VTEX Component that is resposible to handle events of adding productins in the minicart.
+`BuyButton` is a VTEX Component that is resposible to handle events of adding products in the minicart.
 This Component can be imported and used by any VTEX App.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.